cauelugli/gaiaserver/README.md

 Welcome!
 This is my very first project, and it's named from my beloved dog :D

 This is an "easy-peasy" server for client management for small purposes.
-I started developing it firstly for knowledge and practice, as well as interacting with the Git community by turning it project open.
+I started developing it firstly for knowledge and practice, as well as interacting with the Git community by turning it an open project.

-My intention with this project is to provide an easy customizable server for whatever someone may need.
+My intention is to provide an easy customizable server for whatever someone may need.
 It's indeed a simple thing, indicated for begginers (such as myself).
-Of course, all sorts of help will be appreciated.
+Naturally, all sorts of help will be appreciated.

 GaiaServer is build in *Python* using the web framework *Django*, some *Bootstrap* for a minimal *CSS* style, and a bit of *JavaScript*.
 GaiaServer uses the *Postgres* database, which can be managed from *Pgadmin4*.